gerhard-h/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/autosymbol2/readme.md

 # home row mods timeing issues

-CTL and ALT need long activation presses, so they don't conflict with fast typing (timeing issue) pressing f and i (not a tapdance)
+CTL and ALT have long activation presses, so they don't conflict with fast typing (timeing issue) pressing f and p or (r, j ,g, b) (not using tapdance)
- * simaltanously gives I                        > ok
+ * simaltanously gives P                        > ok
- * simaltanously holding both gives I           > ok
+ * simaltanously holding both gives P           > ok
- * in succsession gives fi,                     > ok
+ * in succsession gives fp,                     > ok
- * in superfast wrong order gives I or If       > problem! if 'if' is what you wanted
+ * in superfast wrong order gives Pf or P       > problem?
+Pf  'pf' is what you wanted (unlikely to happen in pratice)
- * in fast wrong order hold gives ẞ             > bad handling invoking shift during hold
+ * in fast wrong order hold gives ?             > ok - bad handling invoking shift during hold
- * in supersuperfast succsession gives i        > problem (timeing issue) pressing f and e (is  a tapdance)
+ * in supersuperfast succsession gives fp or P  > ok (timeing issue) pressing f and e (is  a tapdance)
  * simaltanously gives E                        > ok
  * simaltanously holding both gives e           > bad handling
  * in succsession gives fe,                     > ok
- * in superfast wrong order gives e,            > problem because e_down f_down f_up ep_up all within TAPPING_TERM
+ * in superfast wrong order gives e,            > ok (fixed)
- * in superfast succsession gives e             > problem! f is missing: f_down e_down f_up ep_up all within TAPPING_TERM
+ * in superfast succsession gives e             > ok (fixed) todos
-todos
  * make this tests with MT()
  * try retro tapping
- * reduce TAPPING_TERM
+ * reduce/enlarge TAPPING_TERM
  * use Tapdance for all cases

+(bug) Upper case F only possible with RShift or one shot modifiers tap, also LShift+F unregisters LShift even if held down
+      same with N and LShift ... who cares

-# Alternativ layout/typing ideas
+# Alternativ layout/typing ideas ... the past
-instead of the hold feature it may be faster to just activate the symbol layer (to type diacrits) and use MT(shift, space) instead of homerow mod shift, but personaly I found autosymbol to be faster to learn and TYP I tested this
+instead of the autosymbol hold feature it may be faster to just activate the symbol layer (to type diacrits) and use MT(shift, space) instead of homerow mod shift, but personaly I found autosymbol to be faster to learn and to TYPE I tested this
         LOWER > right symbols
         RAISE > left symbols
         SPACE > shift
-but didn't like cases like
+but didn't like (because the thumb gets overworked) in cases like
  * Fä where the thumb has to be faster than the fingers to not became the bottleneck
- * Ä where you have to shift with the other thumb than usual
-solution 1: use classical shift keys, but these would force my whole hand outwards ~ half a key solution 2: LOWER = RAISE > all symbols, allows to shift as normal but requires diacrits to be pressed one handed or two handed in respect to the preceding letter solution 3: have homerow SHIFT on the Symbol-Layer solution 4: have OSL(SYM) and make sure Space/Shift does not clear the osl status solution 5: tapdance diacrits on the OSL layer to get shifted versions
+ * Ä where you have to shift with the other thumb than usual idea 1: use classical shift keys, but these would force my whole hand outwards ~ half a key idea 2: LOWER = RAISE > all symbols, allows to shift as normal but requires diacrits to be pressed one handed or two handed in respect to the preceding letter idea 3a: use homerow SHIFT only on the Symbol-Layer idea 3b: use homerow SHIFT instead of thumb shift everywhere idea 4: have OSL(SYM) and make sure Space/Shift does not clear the osl status idea 5: tapdance diacrits on the OSL layer to get shifted versions

+# Alternativ layout/typing ideas ... the future
+After having dealt with all the quirks of homerow SHIFT, its finally the way to go.
+Using fast timinig for Shift and slower timings for other mods.
+Not using diacrit-autosymbol but having a layer key (eg. space) to the symbol layer has problems.
+ * Typing fünf or für would require swaping the used thumb depending on the letter after 'ü' (using alwas the same thumb might be more practical)
+ * Pressing space and a key at the same time should favor layer activation
+ * Also timing for layer deactivation gets an issue
+learnings:
+ * use symbol layer activated by a layer key
+ * only diacrits should be accessible by autosymbol hold. - so learning tap vs hold is restricted to only some keys
+ * diacrits must not be on the symbol layer - meaning symbols can be otimized freely ... but
+ * if dicrits conflict with home row mods like a/ä and s/ß
+   consider puttig the complete set of home row mods on the symbol layer (this means keep your symbol-home-row free of symbols you want to tapdance/autosymbol² on)